PitangaVigand/lunabot/README.md

-#Case study of computer vision.
+#Case study for computer vision pratice.

-Trying:
+Tutorials used: OpenCV Object Detection in Games by Learn Code By Gaming

     .OpenCV
     .pyautogui
     .win32gui